 Not all retirement communities are created equal.
 Here’s what you need to know.

 If you’re nearing retirement or already retired, you’ve probably given a lot of thought to where you want to live in retirement.
-Many people want to stay right where they are, aging in place in their current homes.
+Many people want to stay right where they are, ageing in place in their current homes.
 Others hope to relocate to a warmer climate.
 At the same time, some have an eye on long-term care needs when it comes to choosing retirement housing, even if they’re currently in good health.

 Many retirees move to senior communities for their retirement.
 Senior and retirement communities range from the most basic age-restricted mobile home parks with a few amenities to luxurious resort-style senior living communities.
 Many even provide assisted living or skilled nursing down the road should you need it.